-DHEC will report both confirmed and probable cases and deaths of COVID-19
+South Carolina will report both confirmed and probable cases and deaths of COVID-19

 Wednesday, June 17, 2020

-COLUMBIA, SC.
+COLUMBIA, S.C.
 (WRDW/WAGT) -- The South Carolina Department of Health and Environmental Control is beginning to report probable cases and probable deaths regarding patients who did not test for COVID-19.

 A confirmed case is an individual who had a confirmatory viral test performed by way of a throat or nose swab and that specimen tested positive for SARS-CoV-2, which is the virus that causes COVID-19.
 A positive viral test, also called a PCR test or molecular test, alone is enough to classify a confirmed case.